 Dog Mountain was the vision of late American artist Stephen Huneck.
-A near-death experience inspired him to create a public space that brings together people, dogs, and art as a place of healing, reflection, and celebration.
+He was inspired by a near-death experience to create a public space that brings together people, dogs, and art as a place of healing, reflection, and celebration.
 His primary creative medium was woodcarving, but he considered Dog Mountain to be his ultimate artistic achievement.
 He believed that dogs bring us closer to nature, and they help us live in the moment and love unconditionally.

-My husband and I have visited Dog Mountain several times with our German Shepherd Roscoe and find something new to fall in love with each time.
+My husband and I have visited Dog Mountain several times with our German Shepherd dog Roscoe.
+Each time, we fall in love with the place all over again.
 We drive down a dead-end dirt road, and the white, wooden steeple topped with a gold-winged dog weathervane signals that we’ve arrived someplace special.
 I slip inside the chapel covered in tributes from other dog owners and am reminded to slow down and appreciate the time that I have to spend with my dog.
 Roscoe races ahead, reveling in his off-leash freedom.
 And I trust in our bond, knowing that when he is done exploring the many scent trails and cooling off in the swimming pond, he’ll return to my side.

 Things to Do at Dog Mountain

-- Enjoy live music.
-On Sunday evenings through the summer, thousands of concert-goers flock to Dog Mountain for The Levitt AMP St. Johnsury Music Series.
+On Sunday evenings in the summer, thousands of concert-goers flock to Dog Mountain for The Levitt AMP St. Johnsury Music Series.
 Presented by Catamount Arts, the concerts feature a diverse lineup of musicians from all over the country.

 Best Time to Visit Dog Mountain